kgxsz/devops-101/README.md

-# DevOps 101
+# Devops 101

 ##Introduction

-##### What is DevOps?
+##### What is Devops?
-DevOps is about collaboration and integeration between developers and operations.
-We do DevOps so that we can have faster and more reliable development and deployment cycles.
+Devops is about collaboration and integeration between development and operations.
+We do devops so that we can have faster and more reliable development and deployment cycles.

 ##### What's it to me?
-As a graduate developer, DevOps will mostly be a foreign concept to you.
-Going into your first few projects, you may feel that you don't need to understand the DevOps side of the project.
-Perhaps you will find it daunting, or perhaps you will think that DevOps should be left to the "DevOpsy people" on the team.
+As a graduate developer, devops will mostly be a foreign concept to you.
+Going into your first few projects, you may feel that you don't need to understand the devops side of the project.
+Perhaps you will find it daunting, or perhaps you will think that devops should be left to the "devopsy people" on the team.

-Whilst a lot of projects will have people dedicated to some sort of DevOps role, DevOps *should* be the responsibility of the entire team.
-As such, it is the responsibility of those "DevOpsy people" to share the DevOps knowledge amongst the team, and it is the responsibility of the entire team to be open to acquiring such knowledge.
+Whilst a lot of projects will have people dedicated to some sort of devops role, devops *should* be the responsibility of the entire team.
+As such, it is the responsibility of those "devopsy people" to share the devops knowledge amongst the team, and it is the responsibility of the entire team to be open to acquiring such knowledge.

-The most valuable team members are those who can swing from tweaking the source code to tweaking configuration scripts at a moment's notice. **Be that team member**.
+The most valuable team members are those who can swing from tweaking the source code to tweaking CI scripts at a moment's notice. **Be that team member**.

 ## Motivation
-The DevOps tasks that you'll encounter on your first few projects will most likely be related to the building and management of cloud infrastructure and CI pipelines.
+The devops tasks that you'll encounter on your first few projects will most likely be related to the building and management of cloud infrastructure and CI pipelines.
 These tasks are not trivial, and as a graduate developer, I found it difficult to grasp many of the concepts I was encountering.

 Going home and implementing a simple cloud infrastructure with a simple CI pipeline was immensely beneficial to me, and I think it will be beneficial to you.
 The motivation behind these workshops is to expose you to these concepts by bulding a simple system.
 We'll only be scratching the surface, but that will be enough to give you a head start on your first project.

 ## Structure
-DevOps 101 is structured as a series of workshops, working toward the goal of building your very own cloud infrastructure and CI pipeline.
+devops 101 is structured as a series of workshops, working toward the goal of building your very own cloud infrastructure and CI pipeline.
 Each part should take no longer than an hour.

 We'll be concentrating on two major tools in these workshops: